Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

 While the individual terms of a lease may vary, tenants are not legally obligated to provide post-dated cheques for rent payments, and landlords are not allowed to demand them.
 The same goes for direct debit payments.
 If the tenancy agreement specifies the use of either of these and the renter has signed, then that form of payment may be contractually required.

-Can a landlord refuse to return my deposit?
+Can a landlord refuse to return my rent deposit?

 No matter what the deposit was collected for, landlords in Ontario must return the amount or use it as payment for rent.
 In the case of key deposits, this amount is only to be used to replace lost keys, and the amount may not be larger than a reasonable cost to do so.
 As far as damages go, landlords are not legally able to use any deposit to cover any costs and must go through the Landlord and Tenant Board to seek out any money for damages.

-For what reasons can a landlord keep my deposit?
+For what reasons can a landlord keep my rent deposit in Ontario?

 Landlords may keep your rent deposit only if it is agreed to be used as payment for your first and last month’s rent, or if they collected a key deposit and need to use it to replace any lost or damaged keys.